rabbitholiness/Bitcoin-Core-App/pages/milestones/1-2-navigation.md

 _[Design milestone](https://github.com/BitcoinDesign/Bitcoin-Core-App/milestone/2), [Code milestone](https://github.com/bitcoin-core/gui-qml/milestone/2), [Figma](https://www.figma.com/file/ek8w3n3upbluw5UL2lGhRx/Bitcoin-Core-App-Design?type=design&node-id=7516%3A13168&mode=design&t=sZSBHpOLLJmoMf57-1)_

 The application flow in Milestone 1 is very simple.
-After a mostly linear onboarding flow, the user lands on the block clock.
+After a mostly linear onboarding flow, the user lands on the block status.
 They can navigate into settings, and back.

 In the future, the application will be more complex.
 There will be new distinct areas for viewing activity, sending, and receiving, each with sub-pages, nested user flows, modals, and more.